-2. In order to understand when to go flat (de-normalize) or not to go flat (normalize), let’s consider the below user stories.
+2. In order to understand when to go flat (de-normalise) or not to go flat (normalise), let’s consider the below user stories:

-User Story – AS A Sales Manager I WANT to track commission percentages for all the sales rep working towards getting sales closed as per their individual contributions SO THAT I can generate an important KPI report showing Commision Share Per Consultant Per Quarter.
+AS A Sales Manager I WANT to track commission percentages for all the sales reps working towards getting sales closed as per their individual contributions SO THAT I can generate an important KPI report showing Commission Share Per Consultant Per Quarter.

-From the story we pick up, we are able to derive below specific needs,
+From the story we pick up, we are able to derive the following specific needs:

-Here Data can be modelled in below two ways (green and red):
+Here data can be modelled in two ways (green and red):

-Now let’s take the second user story to understand when not to go flat.
+Now let’s take the second user story to understand when to go flat.